 - Damages – A victim must prove he or she suffered a loss as a result of the collision.

-A car accident victim must prove each element of his or her case by a preponderance of the evidence, i.e., 51%.
-An experienced attorney understands a successful case depends not only on proving the other person’s negligence but also on preparing for possible defenses.
-In accordance with Arizona’s comparative negligence law, a car accident victim can still recover even if it is determined they are 99% fault.
-For example, if a car accident victim is found to be 90% at fault after being awarded $100,000, he or she only receives $10,000.
+An accident victim must prove each element of his or her case by a preponderance of the evidence, i.e., 51%.
+An experienced attorney understands a successful case depends not only on proving the other person’s negligence, but also on preparing for possible defenses.
+In accordance with Arizona’s comparative negligence law, an accident victim can still recover even if it is determined they are 99% fault.
+For example, if an accident victim is found to be 90% at fault after being awarded $100,000, he or she only receives $10,000.
 This is because the victim’s degree of fault reduces the award he or she receives.
 An insurance company will use this defense to shift blame onto the victim and reduce the victim’s financial recovery.

-What Types Compensation Can a Car Accident Lawyer Obtain?
+What Types of Compensation Can a Personal Injury Lawyer Obtain?

-Signs That Hiring a Car Accident Lawyer is Worth It
+Signs That Hiring a Personal Injury Lawyer Is Worth It

+Many people ask, “is it worth getting a personal injury lawyer?”
 Insurance companies try to settle claims cheaply when faced with unrepresented victims.
 They use the victim’s lack of knowledge to their advantage.
 Some car accident victims make the mistake of retaining the incorrect type of attorney.
 Insurance companies can tell the difference between lawyers seeking quick settlements versus real trial lawyers.
 An experienced trial attorney understands how to increase the value of a car accident victim’s claim.
-A successful car accident attorney understands that they must invest in their clients’ cases by retaining expert witnesses for trial.
+A successful personal injury attorney understands that they must invest in their clients’ cases by retaining expert witnesses for trial.
 Car accident victims should seek an attorney that is willing to invest in their clients’ cases.
 Additionally, car accident victims should seek an attorney that is willing to take cases to trial instead of accepting minimal settlement offers.

-How Car Accident Lawyers Get Paid in Arizona
+How Personal Injury Lawyers Get Paid in Arizona

-There are many ways to find an effective car accident attorney.
+If you find yourself wondering how to find a good car accident lawyer, you’re in luck.
+There are many ways to find an effective personal injury attorney.
 If a victim has used an attorney on a prior occasion, he or she can ask the prior attorney for a referral to a personal injury attorney.
-Referrals are an effective method of finding a car accident lawyer.
+Referrals are an effective method of finding a personal injury lawyer.
 Attorneys only refer clients to other attorneys they know are competent and trustworthy.
-Another method of finding a good car accident attorney is by contacting the local bar association.
+Another method of finding a good personal injury attorney is by contacting the local bar association.
 Many bar associations operate lawyer referral services and only refer cases to qualified attorneys.
-A car accident victim can also find a good car accident attorney by performing a simple google search.
+A car accident victim can also find a good personal injury attorney by performing a simple google search.
 This search will produce a list of lawyers and law firms near the victim.
 Friends and family members who have previously made a personal injury claim may also refer victims to a qualified personal injury attorney.
-Finally, a victim can utilize directory websites, or look for attorneys with high ratings on Google to find a car accident lawyer.
+Finally, a victim can utilize directory websites, or look for attorneys with high ratings on Google to find a personal injury lawyer.
 Victims should carefully examine a lawyer’s website to see if they have the appropriate qualifications.
 Victims should also check with the State licensing authority to see if a lawyer has previously been professionally disciplined, or sanctioned for misconduct.